 There are thousands of public and private academic institutions which offer international students the very best of education across disciplines, at various levels- from under-graduation to post-doctoral.
 The training provided to students are simply top class.

 Europe has some of the best public universities in the world.
-The continent consists of fifty sovereign states, and each one of them have some excellent universities.
-Among all the countries, the best public universities are situated in France, the United Kingdom, Germany and Italy.
-France, for example, has eighty-three public universities that provide a high standard of education to the international students.
-The fees at public universities across Europe varies largely, depending on the country, the university, and the course or programme opted for.
+The continent consists of fifty sovereign states, and each one of them has some excellent universities.
+Among all the countries, the best public universities are situated in France, the United Kingdom, Germany, and Italy.
+France, for example, has eighty-three public universities that provide a high standard of education to international students.
+The fees at public universities across Europe vary largely, depending on the country, the university, and the course or program opted for.

 |Affordable University||Average Tuition Fees|

 |University of Siena||1800 EUR/year|